Ronaldo becomes highest scoring man in international soccer - NewsBreak

 Ronaldo becomes highest scoring man in international soccer

-FARO, Portugal (AP) -- Cristiano Ronaldo became the highest-scoring man in the international soccer history with his 110th goal for Portugal on Wednesday.
+FARO, Portugal (AP) — Cristiano Ronaldo became the highest-scoring man in the international soccer history with his 110th goal for Portugal on Wednesday.
 The Portugal captain scored in the 89th minute against Ireland in a World Cup qualifier, moving ahead of former Iranian striker Ali Daei.
-He added a second -- another header -- minutes later in the 2-1 victory.
-Earlier in the game, he had a penalty saved in the 15th minute.www.semoball.com
+He added a second — another header — minutes later in the 2-1 victory.
+Earlier in the game, he had a penalty saved in the 15th minute.spectrumnews1.com

 Comments / 0